TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

-The interface of the Install Tool in :guilabel:`ADMIN TOOLS > Maintenance > Manage language packs` allows to manage the list of available languages to your users and can fetch and update language packs of TER and Core extensions from the official translation server.
+The interface of the Install Tool in :guilabel:`ADMIN TOOLS > Maintenance > Manage language packs` allows to manage the list of available languages to your users and can fetch and update language packs of TER and `Core`:pn: extensions from the official translation server.
 The module is rather straight forward to use and should be pretty much self explanatory.
 Downloaded language packs are stored in :ref:`Environment-labels-path`.